Managing DNS with Plesk

 Adding or Editing a DNS Record

-To edit a DNS record, simply click on it and you will see a page similar to the one below.
+To edit a DNS record, click on its “Host” field (the blue text) and you will see a page similar to the one below.

 To add a new DNS entry, click the “Add Record” button and you’ll be taken to the following page: